stackitcloud/stackit-cli/docs/stackit_rabbitmq_credentials_list.md

 ### Examples

 ```
-  List all credentials' IDs for an RabbitMQ instance
+  List all credentials' IDs for a RabbitMQ instance
   $ stackit rabbitmq credentials list --instance-id xxx

-  List all credentials' IDs for an RabbitMQ instance in JSON format
+  List all credentials' IDs for a RabbitMQ instance in JSON format
   $ stackit rabbitmq credentials list --instance-id xxx --output-format json

-  List up to 10 credentials' IDs for an RabbitMQ instance
+  List up to 10 credentials' IDs for a RabbitMQ instance
   $ stackit rabbitmq credentials list --instance-id xxx --limit 10
 ```